MarcoBetti1/llmchess/README.md

 - Add first-class cancellation for batch jobs to avoid wasting tokens when runs are aborted.
 - Explore a “play one” interactive mode for human-vs-LLM experiments.
 - On illegal move (before max_illegal), append that move and the fact that it was illegal to next prompt context
+- Test for: Fake LLM responses to test guard agent on truth set